PawaseBB/PostScribe/README.md

    mvn spring-boot:run
    ```

-4. Access the application in your web browser:
+4. Access the application in your local web browser:

    [http://localhost:8080](http://localhost:8080)